-What follows is the first in a series of two essays, covering human haplogroups, their origins and distributions.
+What follows is the first in a series of two essays, covering human haplogroups, their origins and current distributions.
 According to geneticists, no more than 90% of existing human mtDNA and yDNA haplogroups has been precisely identified.
-One theory is that the missing 10% were acquired through the archaic interbreeding between humans and at least two, non-human species.
+One theory is that the missing 10% was acquired through the archaic interbreeding between humans and at least two, non-human species.
 To me, this conjecture smacks of an argument from ignorance, i.e. we do not know where these haplogroups arose; therefore, we (sorta) know where they came from.
 But, the speculation remains fodder for thought.

 - yDNA haplogroups

 - clusters of non-recombinant DNA from the Y chromosome passed down the male line

 yDNA haplogroups are used as genetic markers - in tracing the ancestry of male individuals to geographically distributed populations.
-Haplogroups are NOT known to be visible to selection; that is, they are traits, carried by individuals, which do NOT confer either survival or reproductive advantages.
-(Nor are they known to confer survival or reproductive disadvantages.)
+Haplogroups are not known to be visible to selection; that is, they are traits, carried by individuals, which do not confer either survival or reproductive advantages.
+(Nor are they known to confer survival nor reproductive disadvantages.)
 Their frequencies are driven by genetic drift.
-All identified Y haplogroups are the results of down-stream mutations altering the original, human haplogroup (A), now estimated to have arisen 140Kyr ago in one male, Adam, the most recent common male ancestor.
+All identified Y haplogroups are the results of down-stream mutations altering the original, human haplogroup (A) - now estimated to have arisen 140Kyr ago in one male, Adam (the most recent common male ancestor).

-In the image below are striking clues pointing towards drift.
+In the image below are striking clues, pointing towards drift.
 The pie-charts represent the relative frequency of a haplogroup (or haplogroups) in a given region.
-As examples - in the Americas among male Amer-Indians, haplogroup Q (light purple) is the most common, and in sub-Saharan West Africa, E1b1a (light blue) is the most common Y haplogroup.
+As examples - in the Americas among male Amer-Indians, haplogroup Q1a3a1 (light purple) is the most common, and in sub-Saharan West Africa, E1b1a (light blue) is the most common Y haplogroup.
 The high frequency distributions of these haplogroups on both continents are expectable - in that the Americas and sub-Saharan Africa were (largely) reproductively isolated for tens of thousands of years from the rest of the world.
-World Haplogroups
+See: World Haplogroups.

 The remaining account will be a compact summary of Y haplogroups with my comments and extensions - where necessary.